SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%removerole @Phxenix first class`

 **%removetimeout** `<@user>`
-    Info: **Admin only** Removes a timeout from a User.
+    Info: **Admin only.** Removes a timeout from a User.
 Mention the User or use User ID.
     Example: `%removetimeout @Phxenix`
     Aliases: untimeout